dnazarov1994/Weather-Hunter/README.md

 The Weather Hunter app using data from the OpenWeatherMap API: "https://api.openweathermap.org/data"

 ### Error handling
-If the submission fails to post the data to the server, then the user see an alert with an error message describing the failure.
+If the submission fails to post the data to the server, then the user sees an alert with an error message describing the failure.